andro951/WeaponEnchantments/Readme.md

     > All you have to do is place an enchantment in an enchantment slot.
 There is no cost or confirm button.
 * Convert essence to item experience.
     > The Level up button will consume lower tiers of essence first if possible.
 These slots can be favorited (same as vanilla favoriting) to prevent them being consumed unless there is not enough essence to level up without them.
-* Offer items (Destroyes the item in exchange for essence and ores - configurable).
+* Offer items (Destroys the item in exchange for essence and ores - configurable).
-    > The value of essence and ores recieved is slightly more than the item's base sell price. (config default is half ore, half essence)
+    > The value of essence and ores received is slightly more than the item's base sell price. (config default is half ore, half essence)
     > Also returns all enchantments and power boosters applied to the weapon and converts experience on the item to essence.
-* Syphon excess xp from an item past the max level, 40, converting it to essence.
+* Siphon all modifications and experience from an item at the cost of some experience.
 * Infuse items (Discussed in it's own section)

 There are 5 tiers of enchanting tables